 It is frequently the case that a workflow will want to create files, both persistent and temporary, during its run.
-The toil.fileStore.FileStore class is used by jobs to manage these files in a manner that guarantees cleanup and resumption on failure.
+The toil.fileStores.abstractFileStore.AbstractFileStore class is used by jobs to manage these files in a manner that guarantees cleanup and resumption on failure.